 - Which executive leaders can help you launch your program

-- The tools you’ll need to effectively launch the program, match participants, and monitor the program for success
+- The tools you’ll need to launch the program effectively, match participants, and monitor the program for success

 MentorcliQ’s mentoring software utilizes research-based matching algorithms that create automated best matches for all mentor and mentee participants.
-Once matched, the platform can also help you track engagement, get satisfaction feedback, and measure the success and ROI of your mentoring program.
-By taking a software-based approach, you remove most of the roadblocks that easily derail traditional mentoring programs.
-Instead, you’ll help create a workplace mentoring option that leads to lower turnover and stronger workplace cultures.
+Once matched, the platform can also help you track engagement, get satisfaction feedback, and measure the success and ROI of your workplace mentoring program.

 Book a demo now to learn more about MentorcliQ’s award-winning mentoring software.